Quill feather

 People can connect with you if they don’t know you exist or what makes your product or service unique.
 If you want to succeed, you need to stand out and make customers pay attention.
 Brand activation is a way to do that.

-By offering unique, memorable experiences that trigger an emotional reaction, you can create a lasting impression in the minds of consumers.
-Then, you’ll be top-of-mind when they’re ready to take the next step — whatever that may be in your industry.
+By activating your brand with unique, memorable experiences that trigger an emotional reaction, you can create a lasting impression in the minds of consumers.
+Then, you’ll be top-of-mind when they’re ready to take the next step — whatever that may be.

 A brand activation strategy can help shift how your audience sees you and help you align with the right audience.

-We’ve all seen how one viral post or bad press can blow up your entire brand.
+One viral post or bad press can blow up your brand.
 Negative reviews will also affect the public’s overall perception of your brand.
-In these cases, you need a comeback plan that will start tipping the emotional scales in a more positive direction.
+In these cases, you need a plan that will start tipping the emotional scales in a more positive direction.

 Shifting perceptions is also essential for brands experiencing changes in their internal structure, products, and mission.
-You have to balance the emotions and needs of your existing customers while fostering a positive connection with a new audience that’s more aligned with your current values and products.
+You have to balance the emotions and needs of existing customers while building a connection with a new audience that’s aligned with your current values and products.

 By providing unique and enjoyable experiences, you can help customers overcome any hesitations they may have with your brand.

-When people know about your brand, and there’s a positive emotional connection, you’ll naturally see more leads/sales.
+When people know and feel connected to your brand, you’ll naturally see more leads/sales.

 Think of a product that gets attention when it launches or does something noteworthy.
 The well-known Apple Events or Dove’s Real Beauty sketch campaign come to mind.
 It doesn’t take long before sales skyrocket because people like feeling included in the newest craze or resonate with the messaging.